Wildlander-mod/Support/Docs/FAQ.md

 ---

-## When I equip my Lantern/Backpack I get a pouch/book holder appearing in my inventory
+## When I equip my Lantern/Backpack I get a pouch/book/holder/carpet appearing in my inventory

 This is a bug - cause unknown.
 Although there is no permanent fix, you can _possibly_ solve it by either dropping and buying a new item OR by dropping your item and consoling one in.